By Sarah in Wine Making

-I use either gallon milk jugs or glass wine jugs (a 4L jug of wine is the practical equivalent to one gallon) for starting fermentation.
-Some wine recipes I’ve found caution against using plastic, but most wine supply shops sell wine-making kits with plastic buckets are the primary fermentors, so I don’t know what they are cautioning against.
+I have used plastic milk jugs in the past, but have come to prefer glass wine jugs (a 4L jug of wine is the practical equivalent to one gallon) for starting fermentation.
+Wine supply shops sell wine-making kits with plastic buckets as the primary fermentors, but I have found that’s not necessary unless you’re using fruit.
 Wine shops also have air-locks and stoppers, but I like the old traditional balloon because it works essentially as a built-in indicator of the status of fermentation.
 The wine additives can also be found at a brew shop.
 I recommend using them because it will make the process easier and more timely, but they are not necessary.

 ITEMS YOU’LL NEED LATER

-A second glass jug (make sure this one is clear glass)
+A second glass jug (make sure this one is clear glass for certain)